NETWAYS/ansible-collection-elasticstack/plugins/module_utils/README.md

 ## `api`<a id="api"></a>

 Builds the Elasticsearch client for the two Elasticsearch modules.
-Requires the `elasticsearch` Python library, currently a version below 9.
+Requires the `elasticsearch` Python library, version 8.
+Version 9 is untested and version 7 does not work: it accepts the `basic_auth` argument without sending the credentials, so every request arrives unauthenticated, and it returns plain dictionaries instead of the response objects whose `.raw` attribute the two objects below read.

 ### `HAS_ELASTICSEARCH` and `ELASTICSEARCH_IMPORT_ERROR`

 Set while the file is imported. `HAS_ELASTICSEARCH` is a __bool__, `ELASTICSEARCH_IMPORT_ERROR` holds the formatted traceback as a __string__ or `None`.
 A module checks the flag and reports the traceback, so a missing library produces a readable message instead of an import error.

+### `HAS_SUPPORTED_ELASTICSEARCH` and `unsupported_elasticsearch_message()`

+The same pattern for the version. `HAS_SUPPORTED_ELASTICSEARCH` is a __bool__, true when the installed library is at least `ELASTICSEARCH_MIN_VERSION`, and false when the library is missing entirely. `unsupported_elasticsearch_message()` returns the failure text as a __string__, naming the version that is installed and how to get a newer one.
+A module checks the flag right after `HAS_ELASTICSEARCH` and fails with that message, so an old library is reported as such instead of as an HTTP 401.

 ### `Api.new_client_basic_auth()` static method